liu2231665/Project-dl4s/README.md

-# DL4Stochastic
+# Deep Learning for Stochastic Process
-A Deep Learning framework to model the stochastic process of time series.
+This is a Deep Learning framework at the top of Tensorflow to model the stochastic process of time series.
+This package provides both classical and state-of-art deep learning models listed as follows.
+\begin{enumerate}
+\item
+\end{enumerate}